Dutch gable stones: the story behind the facade.

-If you were to send a postcard to an Amsterdam-based friend three hundred years ago, at least you would need to know his or her “gevelsteen”.
+If you were to send a postcard back in time to an Amsterdam- or The Hague-based friend three hundred years ago, at least you would need to know their “gevelsteen”.
 Can you guess what that is?

 Some everyday things you just take for granted, as if they had been there since the beginning of time.
-Fascinating discoveries come to those who ask themselves about seemingly ordinary life facts, and we promise that from today on you will never look at your street number the same way.
+Fascinating discoveries come to those who ask themselves about seemingly ordinary life facts, and we promise that after learning about the Dutch gable stones you will never look at your street number the same way.

 Who would ever question such an ordinary thing as regular addresses?
 One would never guess that they are in fact a relatively recent innovation in the history of cities, starting to spread across Europe only after the 18th century.
 Allegedly, we owe their appearance to Napoleon Bonaparte, during whose time modern-day street numbering, alongside the postal system and bureaucracy, was also introduced.